5ecompendium/bestiary/_creatures/kongamato.md

 ***Flyby.*** The kongamato doesn't provoke an opportunity attacks when it flies out of an enemy's reach.

 ***Breaker of Boats.*** The kongamato deals double damage to objects and structures made of wood or lighter materials.

-***Carry Off.*** A single kongamato can carry away prey up to 50 lbs, or a single rider under that weight.
-A grouo of them can carry up to 100 lbs.

 ### Actions